nitrogen17/TaskBoard/README.md

 # Task Board - A Project Zomboid Mod

 A simple and immersive **Kanban-style task board** for Project Zomboid.
-Organize your survival priorities with categorized tasks: **To Do**, **In Progress**, and **Done** — all from a custom button in your in-game toolbar.
+Organize your survival priorities with categorized tasks: **To Do**, **In Progress**, and **Done** — all available from your chosen board furniture.

 ---

 ## Features

-- Add, edit, and delete tasks
+- Create, update and delete tasks for easier management.
-- Drag and drop tasks between three columns
-- Opens via a **toolbar icon** besides the map
+- **Compatible with Multiplayer!**
+- Assign an office board furniture as a task board to start.
+- Multiple boards are supported with their own task boards.
+- **Synchronizes properly through other players in real-time.**

 ---